UC Berkeley's crowdsourced project helped narrow down search for extraterrestrial life to 100 signals

 A panoramic view of the Arecibo radio telescope in 2019 (Image Source: Mario Roberto Durán Ortiz/Creative Commons)

 “When we were designing SETI@home, we tried to decide whether it was worth doing, whether we’d get enough computing power to actually do new science.
 Our calculations were based on getting 50,000 volunteers.
-Pretty quickly, we had a million volunteers,” said David Anderson, the project’s cofounder.
+Pretty quickly, we had a million volunteers,” said Anderson in a statement.
 “It was kind of cool, and I would like to let that community and the world know that we actually did some science.”
 The search for an extraterrestrial beacon is complicated by the "noise" of modern life.
 Everything from orbiting satellites to kitchen microwaves can create interference that looks like a signal from deep space.
 To address this hurdle, the team inserted 3,000 fake signals, which they nicknamed "birdies," into the data before filtering it in order to eliminate the RFI and noise.
 By keeping themselves oblivious to the nature of these signals, they were able to test their sensitivity using the signal strengths of the birdies they could detect.

 David Anderson, co-founder of SETI@home, disusses the distributed computing project in 2003 (Image Source: Robert Sanders/UC Berkeley)